jameshume/jehtech/src/html/arm.md

   * Speical purpose
       * Processor status (xPSR) - Combined Program Status Register - contains, in one register, the following 3 "registers":
             * Indicate the state of the core right now.
-            * APSR - Application Program Status Register - Only APSR flags can be uysed for confition execution (`BCC, `IT`).
+            * APSR - Application Program Status Register - Only APSR flags can be uysed for condition execution (`BCC, `IT`).
+In original ARM instruction set almost all instructions could be issued conditionally based on contents of APSR, but in Thumb-2 conditional execution is only supported using 16-bit branch instructions `B<c> addr`.
               ```
                31                                                                             5              0
               +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+